kyborq/kyborq/README.md

 # Konstantin Podyganov

 - 💡 I want to create a lot of things that will be useful to the whole world and not only.
-- 😼 I develop web applications, system applications, backend applications, making robots and teaching students
+- 😼 I develop web applications, system applications, backend applications, making robots and finally videogames
 - 😎 As a hobby, I am engaged in robotics and teach programming and robotics in schools and learning centers
+- 🧩 Fun fact - my students call me sensei

 ### ⚒️ Currently working on